 In a majority of cases, this feature is available only in the in-house affiliate program, and not in the 3rd party affiliate marketplace.
 Tip#4 qualifies when you are dealing with a huge volume of sales.

 Bonus Tip: If you are generating a considerable amount of sales, you can always negotiate your commission amount with the affiliate manager.

-These are major factors which you should take into consideration prior to making your decision.
+These are major factors that you should take into consideration prior to making your decision.

-As always, it is recommended that you learn from the experience of other affiliate marketers, and if that is not possible or sufficient, then you must believe in your own judgement.
+As always, it is recommended that you learn from the experience of other affiliate marketers, and if that is not possible or sufficient, then you must believe in your own judgment.

 To get started with Affiliate marketing, grab our Affiliate marketing eBook:

-Let me know if there are any other important factors which I have missed from your perspective.
+Let me know if there are any other important factors that I have missed from your perspective.